BhallalDev22/INTERCODE/README.md

 # INTERCODE
-MNNIT Avishkar-2k19 Softablitz advanced problem statement, INTERCODE
+MNNIT Avishkar-2k19 Softablitz advance problem statement, INTERCODE

 Intercode is a java based project.
 InterCode is an application that takes Telephonic Technical Interviews to next level, by